Best of Hannity: Always Fighting for America - 7.4

 And as we continue, Greg Jarrett is in studio with us.

-The Russia hoax, the illicit scheme to clear Hillary Clinton, frame Donald Trump, and uh I I'd be honest, I watched to write the whole book.
+The Russia hoax, the illicit scheme to clear Hillary Clinton, frame Donald Trump.

 A lot of people sell books.

-They don't write it all the way.
+They don't write it all.

 You wrote every word yourself.

-Because I wanted to source everything.
+There are 700 footnotes because I wanted to source everything.

-And I made the conscious decision, even though I have anonymous sources who are you know very well placed and very reliable.
+And I made the conscious decision, even though I have anonymous sources who are very well placed and very reliable, I chose not to use them for the book.

-So everything in that book, all the laws, the case laws, the statutes, all of the facts are in the end notes.
+So everything in that book, all the laws, the case laws, the statutes, all of the facts are in the endnotes.

-But you you know, you first talk about the insidious abuse of power, and this this is the heart of our constitutional republic.
+But, you know, you first talk about the insidious abuse of power.

 Are we going to be a country that is based on a rule of law predicated on a constitution?